- Walker 341

 - Ph.D., State Univeristy of New York at Buffalo

-Dr. Jacob's research focus around the figure of the dandy and dandyism during the end of the 19th century/beginning of the 20thcentury and how it impacted our contemporary conceptions of modernity, aesthetics and masculinties through the lens of fetishism.
-In that light, his interests lie in the role of fetishization and affect in popular culture, the construction and performativity of sociocultural identites (mainly male identities), and the construction of cultural myths and fairy tales.
+Dr. Jacob's research focus around the figure of the dandy and dandyism during the end of the 19th century/beginning of the 20th century and how it impacted our contemporary conceptions of modernity, aesthetics and masculinities through the lens of fetishism.
+In that light, his interests lie in the role of fetishization and affect in popular culture, the construction and performativity of sociocultural identities (mainly male identities), and the construction of cultural myths and fairy tales.